jonathan-markland/80GFX/README.md

 - Pattern Brush
 - Average Mix Brush

-Pen facility is present, but only solid colour single-pixel implemented.
+Pen facility is present, including a fast solid colour single-pixel pen, and a thickened circular pen of any size, that draws using a brush.